Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter7-documenting.md

 ### Roles

-To create a team you need to specify the various rules to work all together and avoid conflicts and issues.
+To create a team you need to specify the various roles to work all together and avoid conflicts and issues.

 * Talk
    * A person who can do the talk and later plan a meeting to review it